vslinko/obsidian-outliner/README.md

 ### Stick the cursor to the content

 Don't let the cursor move to the bullet position.
+Affects cursor movement, text deletion, text selection.

 | Setting                         | Default value |
 | ------------------------------- | :-----------: |